solokeys/solo1/docs/solo/customization.md

     bundle.hex
 ```

+**Warning**: Using the `--lock` flag prevents the DFU from being accessed on the device again.
+It's recommended to try first without the `--lock` flag to make sure it works.

 Now you have a newly created `bundle.hex` file with a custom attestation key and cert.
 You can [program this `bundle.hex` file
 with Solo in DFU mode](/solo/programming#procedure).